wireapp/wire-server/docs/src/how-to/install/configure-federation.rst

 Please first understand the current scope and aim of wire-server federation by reading :ref:`Understanding federation <federation-understand>`.

-.. warning:: As of October 2021, federation implementation is still work in progress.
+.. warning:: As of June 2022, federation implementation is still work in progress.
 Many features are not implemented yet,
-    and it should be considered "alpha": stability, and upgrade compatibility are not guaranteed.
+    and it should be considered "beta": stability, and upgrade compatibility are not guaranteed.

 Summary of necessary steps to configure federation
 --------------------------------------------------